INTRACEREBRAL HEMORRHAGE

 → bleeding complications during thrombolysis

-- usually a consequence of late reperfusion with blood extravasation into the infarcted tissue (0.6-5%)
+- usually a consequence of late reperfusion with extravasation of blood into infarcted tissue (0.6-5%)

 - risk factors: